-- Remove the S3R seal cup from the bottom of packing box by removing the eight socket head capscrews. - b.
-Remove the retainer ring, spring, packing and washers. - Remove the remaining two socket head capscrews to remove the cover from the S3R seal cup. - d.
+- Remove the seal cup from the packing box by removing the eight socket head capscrews. - b.
+Remove the retainer ring, spring, packing and washers. - c.
+Remove the remaining two socket head capscrews to remove the seal cup cover. - d.
 Remove the S3R seal from the seal cup.